Guidelines for AI Use at KSU

 To ensure a positive and productive experience for all, we’ve established the following guidelines for AI use at KSU:

-1. Ethical Use: Always use AI in ways that uphold KSU’s values and ethical standards.
+- Ethical Use: Always use AI in ways that uphold KSU’s values and ethical standards.
 Avoid using AI to mislead, deceive, or compromise academic integrity, privacy, or security.

-2. Secure Use: Be mindful of information you share with AI, and never share sensitive information, such as university business, personal details, proprietary research, or any data protected by law.
+- Secure Use: Be mindful of information you share with AI, and never share sensitive information, including university business, personal details, proprietary

-3. Transparency: Be transparent about the use of AI in academic and administrative contexts.
+- Transparency: Be transparent about the use of AI in academic and administrative contexts.
 Clearly communicate when AI is being utilized, especially in coursework or decision-making processes that impact students, faculty, or staff.

-4. Respect for Privacy: Respect the privacy of others when using AI tools.
+- Respect for Privacy: Respect the privacy of others when using AI tools.
 Ensure that the use of AI complies with KSU’s privacy policies and relevant laws, safeguarding personal and sensitive information.

-5. Inclusivity and Accessibility: Use AI to support inclusivity and accessibility for all members of the KSU community.
+- Inclusivity and Accessibility: Use AI to support inclusivity and accessibility for all members of the KSU community.
 Ensure that AI tools are designed and used in ways that are accessible to everyone, including those with disabilities.

-6. Continuous Learning: Stay informed about AI advancements and their implications.
+- Continuous Learning: Stay informed about AI advancements and their implications.
 Engage in training and educational opportunities provided by KSU to understand how to use AI tools effectively and responsibly.

-7. Collaboration and Feedback: Collaborate and share feedback on AI tools and practices.
+- Collaboration and Feedback: Collaborate and share feedback on AI tools and practices.
 Your input helps us continuously improve how AI is integrated at KSU, ensuring it meets the needs of our diverse community.

 Remember: UITS is here for you!
-Please contact the KSU Service Desk with any questions or concerns.
+Please contact the KSU IT Service Desk with any questions or concerns.

 USG Guidelines